Call for papers

 Editing your paper

 Paper authors can use the login link in the toolbar above to edit their proposals.

 ECAS has no rule about this, but many convenors are keen to pre-circulate completed papers.
 To facilitate this and save on email traffic, if requested by convenors, authors can upload PDFs of their papers within the online system, which will then show as downloadable files beneath the abstract on the public panel page on the site.
 There is currently no option to restrict this to panelists/delegates (although this feature is in the development pipeline).

 Each panel session slot will be 105 minutes long, accommodating a maximum of five presenters.
 Convenors should allot each presenter a maximum of 15+5 mins for panels of five papers and 20+5 mins for panels of four papers.

 Communication between authors/convenors

-Convenor/author email addresses are not shown on the panel pages for anti-spam reasons.
-However there is an in-built secure email messaging system.
+Convenor/author email addresses are not shown on the panel pages for privacy/anti-spam reasons.
+However there is an in-built secure email messaging system which has been updated to give more reliable delivery.
 If you cannot work that, please email admin(at)ecasconference.org to obtain relevant email addresses.

 Any queries with the above please email admin(at)ecasconference.org.